olivierfriard/boris_docs/analysis.rst

 This function allows to filter events from one or more observations by selecting subjects, behaviors and logical operators.

-To use the filter select a subject, a behavior and click on the button with the green arrow on the side of the behaviors list.
+To use the filter, select a subject, select a behavior and click on the button with the green arrow on the side of the behaviors list.
+The tuple subject/behavior will be added in the **filter text edit**.
-A complex filter can be constructed by adding a logical operator (**AND** & / **OR** | ) for combinating various subjects and behaviors.
+A complex filter query can be constructed by adding parenthesis and logical operator (**AND** & / **OR** | ) for combining various subjects and behaviors.

 Example of a summarized output showing the occurences of Himal resting while Nautilus in alert: